 Service by Posting (when you can't find your spouse in a divorce without kids)

 If you cannot find your spouse and there are no children involved, you may be able to serve by having the notice posted at the courthouse.
-This is called service by posting.
+This is called “Notice by Posting” or service by posting.

 You can serve by posting if:

-- The wife does not have any children under 18 who were born during the marriage with another man (unless paternity of those children has been legally established).
+The wife does not have any children under 18 who were born during the marriage with another man (unless the paternity of those children has been legally established); and

-You cannot serve by posting if there are children involved.
+Note: If you cannot serve by posting because there are children involved or have community property.
 See Service by Publication (when you can’t find the other parent).

-To serve by posting, you must take a number of steps.
-These steps will delay your case significantly but they are required.
+To serve by posting, you must take several steps.
+These steps will delay your case—but they are required.
 Before serving by posting, the law says you must make a diligent search for your spouse.
 This means you must look really hard.

 Use the steps set out in the Affidavit for Citation by Posting form as a guide when looking for your spouse.
-You should also use common sense.
 A diligent search must include the steps someone who really wants to find their spouse would take.

 When you serve by posting, your spouse may not actually learn about your case.
 Because of this, the law says your spouse has 2 years to ask for a new trial.